 What does this mean for you?

 Make it easy for Chinese travelers to show their family and friends that they have an amazing time overseas.
-If you are in the hospitality industry, make sure there is high-speed WiFi at your hotel, restaurant, or other point of interest.
+If you are in the hospitality industry, make sure there is high-speed WiFi at your hotel, restaurant, or another point of interest.
 Create an “instagrammable” and fun atmosphere with interactive experiences, backdrops, mirrors, plants, motivational quotes, hashtags, lounge areas, and more to create an inspirational and inviting environment.

 This brings us to the end of the latest Chinese outbound travel trends.
 Do you still want more information?
 Let’s look at the marketing aspects which we haven’t already covered for the Chinese market including mainland China and the Greater China Region (Hong Kong, Singapore, Taiwan, Macau).

-How to Market to Chinese Tourists
+Chinese Outbound Travel Trends: How to Market to Chinese Tourists

 Now that we know the Chinese outbound travel trends, let’s take a look at how to reach Chinese tourists from the comfort of your office.